nacongodev/five-card-draw-variant-poker/README.md

 The Backed is written using FastApi and the Frontend Vue Js

-# How to run the Backend
+# How to run

-- pip install -r requirements.txt
+- You can run the script by calling ./build.sh followed by the argument client, server, or test, like this:

+ `./build.sh client`

 # ENPOINTS: